openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>AdvertiseAddress is the address that nodes will use to talk to the API
+<p>advertiseAddress is the address that pods within the nodes will use to talk to the API
 server.
 This is an address associated with the loopback adapter of each node.
 If not specified, the controller will take default values.
-The default values will be set as 172.20.0.1 or fd00::1.</p>
+The default values will be set as 172.20.0.1 or fd00::1.
+This value is immutable.</p>
 </td>
 </tr>
 <tr>